wubrg/fantasy_sports/football/draft.md

 | Third time | $25 | $15 | $40 |

 This keeper pricing strategy aims to strike a balance between rewarding players for good foresight but ensures that they do not hinder the ability for other owners to compete.
-It also encourages trading as a trade will effectively `reset` the player's `keep count`

 ## Addendum